SnowflurrySDK/Snowflurry.jl/docs/src/development.md

 ## Build the documentation

-First open a julia REPL using the docs project
+Open a Julia REPL using the docs project

 ```bash
 julia --project=./docs